rcnfinance/marmo-docs/docs/Setup.md

 # Configuration

-In order to use Marmo in different networks and different versions of Marmo, is required to specify a configuration to use.
-The Marmo-SDK already contains configurations ready to roll on different networks.
+In order to deploy Marmo across different networks and employ its different versions it is necessary to implement specific configurations for it, which are already included on the SDK.

 ## Global configuration

-If the client only needs to interact with a single Marmo configuration in the whole project, the configuration can be defined as default.
+If the client only needs to interact with a single Marmo configuration for the whole project, that configuration can be defined as default.

 <!--DOCUSAURUS_CODE_TABS-->
 <!--JavaScript-->